 Following the 1978 Wyatt report on WCB finances, the government appointed Professor Paul Weiler to review Ontario’s workers’ compensation system and in 1986 the Minna-Majesky Task Force to review its vocational rehabilitation services.
 Weiler’s three reports (1980-1983) looked at benefits and administration, occupational illness, and permanent partial disability compensation.
 While applauding reform proposals such as the independent appeals tribunal and inflation protection, injured workers, labour and legal clinics hold massive protests against those on deeming and the elimination of life pensions.
 While injured workers won some victories, the Board introduced experience rating and the Liberal government, despite earlier promises, brought in the the dual-award system and deeming with the passage of Bill 162 (1990).

 Misled by fears of an unfunded liability, the NDP government which followed began cutting cost of living adjustments under the Friedland formula (Bill 165) though did increase pension supplements for unemployed injured workers.
-Its newly formed Royal Commission was cut short by a provincial election, bringing to power the Harris Progressive Conservative government with a neoliberal employer-focused agenda.
+Its newly formed Royal Commission was cut short by a provincial election, bringing to power the Harris Progressive Conservative government.

-Their reforms, proposed in Cam Jackson’s report, would completely reshape Ontario’s workers’ compensation under the myths of a financial crisis and injured worker “overcompensation” for allegedly questionable injuries.
-Despite fierce opposition by the injured worker community, to Bill 99 was passed in 1998.
-Subsequent Board policies and legislation under the Liberal government (2003- ) continue to use the unfunded liability (created by lowering employer assessments in the 1990s) to support claims management practices that reduce the number of long-term claims.
+Their reforms, proposed in Cam Jackson’s report, would completely reshape Ontario’s workers’ compensation under the myths of a financial crisis and injured worker “overcompensation”.
+Despite fierce opposition by the injured worker community, Bill 99 was passed in 1998.
+Subsequent Board policies and legislation under the Liberal government (2003- ) continue to use the unfunded liability (resulting from lowering employer premium rates in the 1990s) in support of claims management practices which reduce the number of long-term claims.

-Behind those claims statistics however stand workers with a permanent disability or impairment caused or aggravated by occupational injury or disease, asking why the compensation system is denying them rightful benefits and justice.
+Behind those claims statistics however are workers with a permanent disability or impairment caused or aggravated by occupational injury or disease, asking why the compensation system is denying them rightful benefits and justice.

 - Italian Fallen Workers Memorial [videos]